 2. British women in occupied France (AHRC BGP 2 funded)

 I would welcome applications from those wishing to work on questions of cultural memory, war and modern France, literary and visual narratives of conflict, both within France and in a broader European frame, and French crime fiction and film.

 University of Kent (2010 and 2016), University of Leeds (2010), Birkbeck, University of London (2011), Université de la Bretagne Occidentale (2011), University of Auckland (2014).

-In addition, I am researching the impact of mentoring and coaching initiatives on the attitudes of Welsh pupils and the take up of modern languages at GCSE.
+In addition, I am researching the impact of mentoring initiatives on the attitudes of Welsh pupils towards modern languages and take up at GCSE.
 This project is funded by the Welsh Government and has been developed in partnership with the Universities of Aberystwyth, Bangor and Swansea in collaboration with the 4 educational Welsh consortia.